copperwater/xNetHack/doc/xnh-changelog-6.0.md

   - A room containing a bunch of graffiti.
   - A room filled with small 1x1 pillars.
 Sometimes, these pillars will be trees instead, and then the room will contain wood nymphs, and possibly statues and a figurine of wood nymphs.
+This only happens at depths at or above wood nymphs' difficulty.
   - A boomerang-shaped room (left and right rotations).
   - A 1-wide rectangular corridor (surrounding a chunk of normal stone).
   - A room featuring an O, M, Z, or T monster in a cage of iron bars.